Tetrigidae: General biology

 In temperate regions, Tetrigidae are generally found along streams and ponds, where they feed on algae and diatoms.
 The North American species Paratettix aztecus and Paratettix mexicanus, for example, depend on aquatic primary production for between 80% and 100% of their diet.
 Riparian species are capable of swimming on the surface of the water, and readily leap into the water when alarmed Some species in the tribe Scelimenini are fully aquatic and capable of swimming underwater.

 The highest biodiversity of Tetrigidae is found in tropical forests.
 Some tropical species are arboreal and live among mosses and lichens in tree buttresses or in the canopy, while others live on the forest floor.

 Like other Orthoptera, Tetrigidae have a hemimetabolous development, in which eggs hatch into nymphs.
 Unlike other temperate Orthoptera, however, temperate Tetrigidae generally overwinter as adults.

 Some subfamilies within the Tetrigidae, such as the Batrachideinae, are sometimes elevated to family rank besides the Tetrigidae.

 Arulenus miae is a pygmy grasshopper species from the tropical mountainous rainforests of the Philippines.
 The species was firstly discovered in Facebook post.

 Etymology

 Origin of the name of the family is not completely clear as there are different sources on its etymology.
 The name may be derived from Latin tetricus or taetricus, meaning harsh, sour, severe.
 The name may also originate from the earlier name 'Tettigidae', based on Tettix (synonym of Tetrix), which was preoccupied by Tettigidae (synonym of Cicadidae).
 Because of the preoccupation by the cicadas' family name, the second 't' in 'tt' was changed into 'r', resulting in the word Tetrigidae.

-Subfamilies and Genera
+Subfamilies, tribes and selected genera

-Approximately 2,000 species have been described; according to the Orthoptera Species File the following genera are included:
+More than 2,000 species have been described; according to the Orthoptera Species File the following tribes are included: